denabel/gxc/README.md

 ### Create sample point data

-Let’s assume we have a sample of survey respondents across Germany with a field period from July to August 2019.
-We would like to extend this dataset with temperature data from the specific interview day.
+Let’s assume we have a sample of social media posts across Germany covering the time period from July to August 2019.
+We would like to extend this dataset with temperature data from the specific day of the content post.
 We create a sample of random points based on a shapefile for Germany and add random day variables for the field period.

 ``` r
 # Get Germany's boundary as an sf object